marvin1099/Minecraft_Autolaucher/README.md

 1.

+Note: You can run infinite instances by copying the script.
+Basically every script instances has to have a different name.

 If you are not that advanced just hit enter to all the Questions.

 Exept if it ask you if you want a extra folder to be included, hit no there.